Bruce Willis: 1990s: Die Hard sequels, Pulp Fiction and dramatic roles

 Having acquired major personal success and pop culture influence playing John McClane in Die Hard, Willis reprised his role in the sequels Die Hard 2 (1990) and Die Hard with a Vengeance (1995).
 These first three installments in the Die Hard series grossed over US$700 million internationally and propelled Willis to the first rank of Hollywood action stars.
 At one point, Die Hard 2 and Ghost, starring Willis's then wife Demi Moore, would occupy the number one and number two spots at the box office, a feat that would not be accomplished again for a married Hollywood couple until 2024.

 In the early 1990s, Willis's career suffered a moderate slump, as he starred in flops such as The Bonfire of the Vanities (1990) and Hudson Hawk (1991), although he did find box office success with The Last Boy Scout (1991).
 He gained more success with Striking Distance (1993) but flopped again with Color of Night (1994): it was savaged by critics but did well in the home video market and became one of the Top 20 most-rented films in the United States in 1995.
 Maxim also ranked his sex scene in the film as the best in film history.

 In 1994, Willis also had a leading role in one part of Quentin Tarantino's acclaimed Pulp Fiction; the film's success gave a boost to his career, and he starred alongside his Look Who's Talking co-star John Travolta.
-In 1996, he was the executive producer and star of the cartoon Bruno the Kid which featured a CGI representation of himself.
+In 1996, he was the executive producer and star of the cartoon Bruno the Kid, which featured a CGI representation of himself.
 That same year, he starred in Mike Judge's animated film Beavis and Butt-head Do America with his then-wife Demi Moore.
 In the movie, he plays a drunken criminal named "Muddy Grimes", who mistakenly sends Judge's titular characters to kill his wife, Dallas (voiced by Moore).
-He then played the lead roles in 12 Monkeys (1995) and The Fifth Element (1997).
-However, by the end of the 1990s his career had fallen into another slump with critically panned films like The Jackal (which despite negative reviews was a box office hit), Mercury Rising, and Breakfast of Champions, as well as the implosion of the production of Broadway Brawler, a debacle salvaged only by the success of the Michael Bay-directed Armageddon, which Willis had agreed to star in as compensation for the failed production, and which turned out to be the highest-grossing film of 1998 worldwide.
-The same year his voice and likeness were featured in the PlayStation video game Apocalypse.
-In 1999, Willis played the starring role in M. Night Shyamalan's film The Sixth Sense, which was both a commercial and critical success.
+He then played the lead roles in 12 Monkeys (1995), The Fifth Element (1997) and The Jackal (1997), the latter of which was a box-office success despite negative reviews.
+These were followed by Mercury Rising (1998) and Breakfast of Champions (1999), which were also poorly reviewed.
+In 1998, his voice and likeness were featured in the PlayStation video game Apocalypse.

+Willis was involved in Broadway Brawler as both producer and lead actor.
+That production failed, and as compensation he was contracted for three films: Armageddon, The Sixth Sense and Disney's The Kid.
+Both Armageddon and The Sixth Sense were critical and commercial successes, with the former being the highest-grossing film of 1998 worldwide.